Africa's Economic Linchpin: The Looming Threat of Commodities Dependency

 The question we should be asking isn't: “Can African economies survive global crises?”

-It's: “Can they survive the economic addictions of their own making?”
+It's: “Can they survive the economic addictions of their own making?” and “Will the rest of the world notice if they can’t?"

 Note: This analysis was conducted using Python 3 with the pandas, seaborn, and matplotlib libraries.
 GDP data was sourced from a publicly available dataset on Kaggle compiled by Umair Zia and Batros Jamali, covering 30+ African nations from 1960–2023.
+Crisis context and historical framing drew from Reuters' comprehensive overview of major financial crises over the past four decades, as well as the World Bank's analysis of COVID-19's economic impacts on developing economies, both linked in article.
+Key data processing code provided for reproducibility.